Privacy and Data Protection Policy

 Contax Law is an agency which provides top quality lawyers and other professionals on a contractor basis to its clients.
 We aim to be transparent about the data we collect about you, how it is used and with whom it is shared.

 Professional candidates use our Services to find contracting business opportunities, and to upload time sheets, payment information, availability and other information necessary in relation to client assignments they have contracted to work on via Contax Law.

-Contax Law is committed to protecting your personal information in accordance with the EU General Data Protection Regulation (GDPR).
+Contax Law is committed to protecting your personal information in accordance with current EU data protection law.

 Contax Law Limited

 33 Cannon Street

 Contax Law may collect your personal data from information that you provide us with when using our Services or engaging with us, namely: